-MATLAB_CALLS_F90 is a directory of MATLAB programs which illustrate how a MATLAB program can call a FORTRAN90 function, passing data to the function, and receiving results from the FORTRAN90 function.
+matlab_calls_f90, a MATLAB code which illustrates how a MATLAB code can call a FORTRAN90 function, passing data to the function, and receiving results from the FORTRAN90 function.

 Of course, a MATLAB call normally looks something like